Protein, protein, protein! We hear about it so often, but what is this wonder substance and what foods should we eat to get enough of it?

 31. Country Archer Herb Citrus Turkey Bar

-These savory, paleo-friendly bars have all the herby citrusy flavors of a home-roasted turkey.
-Made with clean turkey raised without antibiotics or hormones, each Country Archer bar contains only 1 gram of sugar.
+These savory, paleo-friendly bars have all the herby flavors of a home-roasted turkey.
+Made with clean turkey raised without antibiotics or hormones, each Country Archer stick contains 9 grams of protein.

 32. Easy Homemade Turkey Jerky

 Who knew you could make your own clean healthy turkey jerky by skewering some turkey slices to the top rack of your oven?
 Well you can, and you should.
 Just follow this recipe from Mark’s Daily Apple.